poult-lab/daily-word/english_words_ learning.md

 [adj] While dense and sparse layers have different strengths and weaknesses, they are not mutually exclusive.
 In fact, many neural networks use a combination of dense and sparse layers to achieve the best of both worlds.

-"unable to be both true at the same time"
+"unable to be both true at the same time/相互排斥的"

-12.inherent  [ɪnˈhɪrənt]

-[adj] {~ (in sb/sth)} the difficulties inherent in a study of this type.

-"that is a basic or permanent part of sb/sth and that cannot be removed"-intrinsic-

-13.intrinsic /ɪnˈtrɪnzɪk/

-[adj] the intrinsic value of education.

-"belonging to or part of the real nature of sth/sb"
+12.exclude [ɪkˈskluːd] -"\\\"-

+[verb] {~ sth (from sth)} Microsoft will exclude hundreds of millions of PCs that run Windows10.

+"to deliberately not include sth in what you are doing or considering"

+13.exclusively  [ɪkˈskluːsɪvli]

+[adv] ...an exclusively male domain...

+"**Exclusively** is used to refer to situations or activities that involve only the thing or things mentioned, and nothing else."

 14.mediate  [ˈmiːdieɪt]

-[verb] {~ (in sth) | ~ (between A and B)} The Secretary-General was asked to mediate in the dispute. "to try to end a disagreement between two or more people or groups by talking to them and trying to find things that everyone can agree on"
+[verb] {~ (in sth) | ~ (between A and B)} The Secretary-General was asked to mediate in the dispute.

+"to try to end a disagreement between two or more people or groups by talking to them and trying to find things that everyone can agree on"

 [verb] They mediated a settlement. "to succeed in finding a solution to a disagreement between people or groups" -negotiate-